30 English Words From Elden Ring That Sound Made Up (But Aren't)

 Anything at all.
 The opposite of "naught" (nothing).
 If someone achieves aught, they have achieved something — anything — of value.

-In Elden Ring: Marika's threat to her children hinges on it: "Should ye fail to become aught at all, ye will be forsaken."
-Not "fail to become a god" — fail to become anything.
-The bar is devastatingly low, and they still cannot clear it.
+In Elden Ring: Marika's warning to her children hinges on it: "Should ye fail to become aught at all, ye will be forsaken."
+She contrasts becoming a Lord or a God with failing to become anything at all.

 To do something that you consider beneath your dignity.
 If a king deigns to speak to a commoner, he is lowering himself.
 The word drips with condescension.